-Theft - The unlawful taking or stealing of property or articles without the use of force, violence, or fraud - includes burglary from a motor vehicle and attempts.
+Theft - The unlawful taking or stealing of property or articles without the use of force, violence, or fraud - includes attempted thefts, as well as burglary from a motor vehicle and attempts.

 Motor Vehicle Theft - The unlawful taking or stealing of a motor vehicle - includes attempted motor vehicle theft.
-Arson - The willful or malicious burning or attempt to burn, with or without intent to defraud, a dwelling house, public building or any building, motor vehicle, aircraft, or personal property of another.
+Arson - The willful or malicious burning or attempt to burn, with or without intent to defraud, a dwelling house, public building or any building, motor vehicle, aircraft, or personal property of another - includes attempted arson.